galib19/galib19.github.io/_pages/leadership.md

 * <b>Organizer</b>,
     * First Software Industry-Academia Collaboration Session of Bangladesh in 2017 (with 10 leading companies)
-    * Seminar on the fourth industrial revolution
-    * Workshops on secured internet protocol and IT awareness for females
     * Boot Camp on technology for peace
     * Local Math Olympiad
 * <b>Vice President & Treasurer</b>, IIT Software Engineers' Community University of Dhaka